Tejaasai/Digital-analytics/README.md

 Data Modeling (Creation of ER Diagrams), Data Manipulation, Data Summarization, Exploratory Data Analysis, Creation of Reports, and Insights Generation

-## Findings:

-•	Desktop Dominance: Desktop users are having higher conversion rate across all channels compared to mobile users.
-This might be due to large screen size and more controlled browsing environment.

-•	Mobile Conversion Challenges: Mobile devices have lower conversion rate, this might be due to smaller screen size, distractions and a less optimal browsing experience.

-•	Paid search is the channel which generated highest revenue as well as highest profit when compared to other channels.

-•	The Original Mr. Fuzzy is the product which generated highest revenue when compared to other products

-•	The Original Mr. Fuzzy had a greater number of web sessions and pageviews which might be one of the reasons for generation of highest revenue.

-•	The highest drop-off points are typically between “Home to Specific Product” and “Cart” and “Shipping”.
-This suggests that users might be facing issues with product selection or the checkout process.

 ## Detailed Steps:

 •	Understand the business objective and available data with the help of a data dictionary.